VJAA

 VJAA is an American architectural firm based in Minneapolis, Minnesota.
-The firm is the recipient of the 2012 National American Institute of Architects Firm Award.
-VJAA was founded in 1995 and is led by Vincent James FAIA, Jennifer Yoos FAIA and Nathan Knutson AIA, Managing Principal.
-Recent projects include the Charles Hostler Student Center at the American University of Beirut, the Guesthouse at Saint John's Abbey, the new Walker Library in Minneapolis and the Welland International Flatwater Centre for the Toronto 2015 Pan Am games.
+The firm is the recipient of the National American Institute of Architects Firm Award (2012).
+VJAA was founded in 1995 and is led by its two Design Partners Vincent James FAIA and Jennifer Yoos FAIA; with Nathan Knutson FAIA, Managing Principal.
+Select projects include the Lindsay Boathouse at Upper Canada College in Toronto, Fraser Hall Chemistry Undergraduate Teaching Laboratory Facility at the University of Minnesota, the Charles Hostler Student Center at the American University of Beirut, the Guesthouse at Saint John's Abbey, 825 Arts and the Minnesota Museum of American Art in St. Paul, the Walker Library in Minneapolis and the Welland International Flatwater Centre for the Toronto 2015 Pan Am games.
 The firm's work has been published in Architecture, Architectural Record, Architecture Review (UK), A+U (Japan), The New York Times, Perspecta, Praxis, and in a number of books in the United States and in France, Germany, the Netherlands, Spain, the United Kingdom, India, China, and South America.

 Awards

-VJAA has received 23 national design awards, including six National American Institute of Architects Honor Awards, six Progressive Architecture Awards, and two American Institute of Architects/Committee on the Environment Top 10 Green Building Awards.
+VJAA has received 27 national design awards, including fourteen National American Institute of Architects Awards of which eight are National American Institute of Architects Honor Awards, six Progressive Architecture Awards, an AN 2025 Best of Design Award, and two American Institute of Architects/Committee on the Environment Top 10 Green Building Awards.
 In 2010, Architect magazine ranked VJAA first in the United States for design recognition.
 In 2001, the firm received the Award in Architecture from the American Academy of Arts and Letters.